streamr-dev/streamr-specs/PROTOCOL.md

 -------------- | --------
 0 | Unencrypted, plaintext message.
 1 | Content is asymetrically encrypted using RSA.
 2 | Content is symmetrically encrypted using AES.
+The `groupKeyId` identifies the key used.

 #### `signatureType`